-you are here : home/Introduction to Assembler Programming
+you are here : home/Introduction to TPF Assembler Programming

 Overview

-This 12 day course is designed to enable personnel with no prior programming experience to code, assemble, debug and run S/390 Assembler programs.
-The course consists of an introduction to addressing, S/390 architecture, the assembly process, instruction formats and covers the basic set of assembly instructions needed by the application programmer.
+This 15 day course is designed as part of the complete TPF Training curriculum to enable personnel with no prior programming experience to code, assemble, debug and run Z/Series Assembler programs for z/TPF.
+The course consists of an introduction to addressing, z/Series architecture, the assembly process, instruction formats and covers the basic set of assembly instructions needed by the application programmer.

 Throughout the course lectures are interspersed with practical sessions during which the student will write a number of simple programs, which can be tested, debugged and run on a suitable test system.